Music Performance - Piano, MM

 - Provide opportunities to investigate musical topics and repertories in academic courses.

-Students may elect to earn the Cognate in Collaborative Piano, a two-year sequence of background courses and practica in vocal and instrumental collaboration, by completing PERF 461 VOCAL COLLAB FOR PIANISTS,PERF 462 PRACTICUM: VOCAL ACCOMP, PERF 463 INSTR COLLAB FOR PIANISTS, and PERF 464 PRACTICUM: INSTR ACCOMP.
-The sequence can be completed concurrently with the master's degree, and brings the total hours earned to 43.
-One year of the sequence may be taken in fulfillment of MM requirements, as indicated below.
+Students may elect to earn the Cognate in Collaborative Piano, a two-year sequence of background courses and practica in vocal and instrumental collaboration, by completing PERF 461 SEMINAR IN VOCAL COLLABORATION FOR PIANISTS,PERF 462 PRACTICUM IN VOCAL COLLABORATION, PERF 463 PRACTICUM IN INSTRUMENTAL COLLABORATION FOR PIANISTS, and PERF 464 PRACTICUM IN INSTRUMENTAL COLLABORATION, bringing the total semester hours earned to 43.

 |PIA 411||PIANO (MAJOR)||4|